Fort Alden |

 (1779), Cobleskill

-A Patriot palisaded and moated blockhouse enclosing three acres, located on Main Street.
+A Patriot palisaded and moated blockhouse enclosing three acres, located on present-day Main Street about one mile east of the town center.
 It was burned by British-allied Onondaga Indians in May 1779 shortly after it was built.

 Cedar Swamp Camp